-7.3 Compliance with Deadlines
+7.3.
+Compliance with Deadlines

 The Article 42 of the FLAA stipulates that a decision on the request must be made within 15 days from the date of its submission.
-The court is obliged to observe the deadlines in the proceedings to which the request relates.108
+The court is obliged to observe the deadlines in the proceedings to which the request relates.
+106

 The analysis of 517 decisions published on the website of the Basic Court in Podgorica for the period from January 1, 2020, to September 2024 shows frequent violations of this statutory deadline.
-In 209 cases (41.1%), the decision was made after the deadline had expired.
-The explanation obtained from the court is that delays mainly occur in connection with establishing the "low financial situation" of the applicant, as data is then collected from the Real Estate Administration, Tax Administration, and Central Clearing and Depository Company, which often do not provide the information in a timely manner.
+107 In 209 cases (41.1%), the decision was made after the deadline had expired, with some delays lasting several months108 or even years.109 The explanation obtained from the court is that delays mainly occur in connection with establishing the "low financial situation" of the applicant, as data is then collected from the Real Estate Administration, Tax Administration, and Central Clearing and Depository Company, which often do not provide the information in a timely manner.110